-Technical lingo is a kind of shorthand that's used to express concepts common to that specific topic or area of study.
-Technical lingo is important because it provides a very precise or unique "shorthand" description of a device, effect or concept.
+Technical lingo is a kind of shorthand that's used to express concepts common to a specialized area of focus.
+Technical lingo is important because it provides a precise or unique "shorthand" description of a device, effect or concept.
 Unfortunately, if you aren't comfortable and familiar with the lingo of a topic it can be a tall hurdle to communicate efficiently with folks who consider the jargon of their field to be "self-explanatory."
-In this series of articles we'll lift the veils of misunderstanding from the lingo of the A/V industry.

-You can't be in the A/V or IT industry and not have heard of Cat5e and Cat6 cables.
+You simply can't be in the AV or IT industry and not run into Cat5e and Cat6 cables.
 The Cat, as you might know, is short for "Category."
 The term "Category" refers to the different levels of performance in signal bandwidth, attenuation and crosstalk associated with each cable's design.

-At this time, there is no such thing as a TIA-568 Category 7 cable.
 There is an ISO/IEC (International Standards Organization/ International Electrotechnical Commission) European standard (ISO/IEC 11801) that defines a Class F cable with 600MHz bandwidth, and even a Class F augmented standard for up to 1000MHz bandwidth.
-Neither of these are recognized by TIA, but efforts are in place to define these very high standards.
+Neither of these are recognized by TIA.

 As Paul Harvey would say; "Now you know the rest of the story."